Pilot Grant Program

 • 0.5 in (1.27cm) all around

+We invite applicants to submit the names of up to three potential reviewers (who are not in the same division/department as the applicant).
 Members of the CCTS Translational Research Academy will serve as reviewers, with membership on the review panel augmented to assure knowledgeable reviewers for all submitted proposals.
 The review committee will score the proposals and forward their recommendations to the CCTS Steering Committee.
 The CCTS Steering Committee will serve as the council making final funding recommendations.

 Selection of proposals for funding will consider the following:

-a) Intrinsic Merit: The overall quality, relevance and innovation of the work to the CCTS goals; the likelihood that the work will (a) lead to fundamental advances, to new clinical discoveries, or to new technological developments, and/or (b) improve the quality of life in Chicago and the broader community; (c) representation of pilot funding across the continuum of translational and clinical sciences; (d) the likelihood that the application will lead to successful funding in extramural competition will be factors in review.
+- Intrinsic Merit.
+The overall quality, relevance and innovation of the work to the CCTS goals; the likelihood that the work will (a) lead to fundamental advances, to new clinical discoveries, or to new technological developments, and/or (b) improve the quality of life in Chicago and the broader community; (c) representation of pilot funding across the continuum of translational and clinical sciences; (d) the likelihood that the application will lead to successful funding in extramural competition will be factors in review.

-b) Appropriateness: The need for and suitability of the initiative to the CCTS goals and mission; whether the proposed approach will add significantly to what could be accomplished through existing methodologies.
+- Appropriateness.
+The need for and suitability of the initiative to the CCTS goals and mission; whether the proposed approach will add significantly to what could be accomplished through existing methodologies.
 In addition, the integration of component projects is important and should be described explicitly.

 Funding and Compliance Requirements

 Funded projects are required to submit brief semi-annual progress reports as well as a final report.
 Investigators must acknowledge CCTS funding in all publications and presentations.
 Investigators will also be invited to participate in further activities with the CCTS as appropriate (e.g., seminar presentations, training course lectures, and review of future applications).
 No pilot funds will be released without complete IRB approval or exemption from UIC's Internal Review Board.